-The convenience, speed and security of person-to-person money transfer apps are here to stay within the financial landscape, and banks, like Chase, have jumped on the bandwagon.
-In mid-2017, Chase replaced its previous Chase QuickPay app for a new Zelle-powered offering, called Chase QuickPay with Zelle.
-When you bank with Chase, you can leverage this Chase/Zelle partnership to quickly and easily transfer money to family and friends.
+The convenience, speed and security of peer-to-peer money transfer apps are here to stay within the financial landscape.
+An estimated 96 million P2P transactions will take place in 2019 alone, according to eMarketer, a market research company.
+And banks like Chase have jumped on the bandwagon: In mid-2017, Chase replaced its previous Chase QuickPay app for a new Zelle-powered offering, called Chase QuickPay with Zelle.
+When you bank with Chase, you can leverage this partnership between Chase and Zelle to quickly and easily transfer money to family and friends — for free.

 What Is Zelle?

-Note that Chase QuickPay with Zelle is different from Chase Pay, which allows a customer to make payments using his phone at participating retailers, and to redeem his Chase Ultimate Rewards points for a statement credit when he pays with the app or online.
+Note that Chase QuickPay with Zelle is different from Chase Pay, which allows a customer to make payments using their phone at participating retailers and to redeem their Chase Ultimate Rewards points for a statement credit.

-You need a Chase checking account or Chase Liquid card to use Chase QuickPay with Zelle, and you must have a Chase.com login.
-Once you meet those requirements, you can set up Chase QuickPay with Zelle via the following steps:
+You need a Chase checking account to use Chase QuickPay with Zelle, and you must have a Chase.com login.
+Once you meet those requirements, you can enroll in Chase QuickPay with Zelle by following these steps:

 - Review and accept the Chase QuickPay service agreement and privacy notice.